anilmainali/BlazeMeter/Notes.md

 Screen_Shot_2019-04-24_at_5.50.19_PM.png

 The aggregated report of your Multi Test will start generating results in a few minutes, which also can be filtered for each individual scenario.
 (For details on how to use these filters, refer to our Reporting Selectors for Scenario and Location guide.)

+# My Blazemeter Test Returned a HTTP 500 Code
+When executing your JMeter test script via Blazemeter, you may find that the test encounters a number of HTTP 500 errors in response to some of your samplers, which will appear under the Errors tab of your report.

+Screen_Shot_2019-01-21_at_11.33.24_AM.png

+HTTP 500 literally means "internal server error".
+This is a generic code that requires investigating in your application server itself to troubleshoot.
+On the Blazemeter side, your server does not send us any additional information by which to know why it sent a 500 code.

+This error code usually does not point to a problem with Blazemeter, but to a scripting problem.
+We recommend investigating this problem two ways:

+Ensure your script can run in your local JMeter environment prior to running through Blazemeter.
+Investigate your application server, starting with your application server's logs, to see why your server chose to return 500 codes during the timeframe of the test.